What Is a Hiatal Hernia?

 Look at your medicines.
 Discuss your medicines with your healthcare provider.
 Many medicines can cause symptoms.

 Consider an antacid medicine.
 Ask your healthcare provider about over-the-counter and prescription medicines that may help.

 Ask about surgery, if needed.
 Surgery is a treatment choice for some people.
-Your healthcare provider can determine if surgery is an option for you.
+Your healthcare provider can help you decide if surgery is right for you.

 © 2000-2021 The StayWell Company, LLC.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.